CERVICAL RETROLISTHESIS

 Balance and Coordination Issues

 - In severe cases, cervical retrolisthesis may compress the spinal cord, leading to balance problems, difficulty walking, or impaired coordination.
-This is a more serious symptom and may indicate that the spinal cord is being compromised.
+These describe more serious symptoms and may indicate that the spinal cord appears compromised.

 Numbness and Tingling